SSK4570live/cook/README.md

 🇮🇳 Region Restriction

-«This service is available only in India.»
+«This service is available in India.»

-Requests from outside the India region may not be supported.

 ---